Kansas State University

 * A history of building, enhancing, and sustaining partnerships across a university, local communities, state, region, and nation

 About the University:

-Kansas State University is a comprehensive, research, land-grant institution serving over 22,000 students.
+Kansas State University is a comprehensive, research, land-grant institution serving approximately 21,000 students.
 The University provides some of the best global food systems and biosecurity research in the world and is progressing toward its goal of becoming a Top 50 public research university by 2025.

 About the Area: